-Social service programs in all states use debit-like electronic benefit transfer, or EBT, cards to provide the monthly benefits of the Supplemental Nutrition Assistance Program, food stamps, and the Temporary Assistance for Needy Families program, also known as welfare.
+Social service programs in all states use debit-like electronic benefit transfer, or EBT, cards to provide the monthly benefits of the Supplemental Nutrition Assistance Program, food stamps and the Temporary Assistance for Needy Families program, also known as welfare.
 On occasion, errors can lead to an overpayment of these benefits.
 Although EBT overpayments are rare, you must follow a specific process to correct the error.
-The exact process depends on the state, but is similar in all states.
+The exact process depends on the state but is similar in all states.
+Even if the overpayment is the result of agency error, because these are federal programs, the agency is required to try and recoup the overage.

-You must repay any overpayment, even if the error was caused by the department of Social Services.
+You must repay any overpayment, even if the error was caused by the Department of Social Services.
 The Department of Social Services can take the entire overpayment amount out of your next EBT payment or you can opt for smaller monthly deductions from your benefits until the overpayment is repaid.
 You can also repay the entire overpayment amount in a lump sum by cash, money order, credit or debit card.
+In most cases, you have more payment options if the error was the agency's and not your own.

 The amount of time you have to repay the overpayment or enter a payment plan varies by state.
 Many states will place the account into federal collection after 180 days.
 This means the government can seize your tax return and Social Security benefits as well as place liens on your property and assets.